wzszsw/sql-benchmark/README.md

 > **Talk is cheap, show me the code and benchmarks!**

-This project provides objective benchmark data to prove that easy-query is not just a JOOQ clone, but offers significant advantages in both performance and usability compared to other popular ORM frameworks.
+This project provides objective benchmark data to prove that easy-query is not just a JOOQ clone, but offers **exceptional performance advantages** across all scenarios - winning in 9 out of 10 benchmarks against both Hibernate and JOOQ, with particularly impressive results in complex queries (2.46-6.46x faster than Hibernate, 19-24x faster than JOOQ).

 ### ✨ Standalone Project